JulianaZani/codeinstituteproject3/README.md

 The data model for this project is structured around Google Sheets, where voting and rejection data are stored, processed, and analyzed.
 The structure is organized into multiple worksheets, each serving a specific purpose:

 **Worksheets Structure**
 - Votes Worksheet

    - Stores the number of votes received by each candidate.
    - Each row represents a new data entry submitted by the user.
    - Columns correspond to individual candidates (Mary,Joseph, David, Deborah, None of them).

 - DoNotVote Worksheet

    - Stores the number of rejection votes (votes against) for each candidate.
    - Follows the same structure as the "Votes" worksheet, with rows representing new entries and columns corresponding to candidates.

+- Averages Worksheet

+   - Stores the calculated averages of votes and rejection votes for each candidate.
+   - Contains two rows:
+     - Row 1: Candidate names (headers).
+     - Row 2: Average values for each candidate.

+- Summary Worksheet

+   - Provides a summary of the analysis, including:
+     - The top-voted candidate.
+     - The most-rejected candidate.
+     - Their respective average values.
+   - Contains three columns:
+     - Description: Indicates the type of data (Top Voted Candidate and Most Rejected Candidate).
+     - Candidate: The name of the candidate.
+     - Average: The average value associated with the candidate.

+**Data Flow**
+- Input:

+   - The user inputs data for both votes and rejection votes via the terminal.
+   - The input must consist of exactly 5 numeric values separated by commas.

+- Validation:

+   - The input is validated to ensure it contains exactly 5 numbers.
+   - Invalid inputs trigger error messages, prompting the user to re-enter the data.

+- Storage:

+   - Validated data is appended to the respective worksheets ("Votes" or "DoNotVote").

+- Processing:

+   - All data from the "Votes" and "DoNotVote" worksheets is retrieved.
+   - Averages are calculated for each candidate using column-wise data.

+- Analysis:

+   - The candidate with the highest average votes is identified as the "Top Voted Candidate."
+   - The candidate with the highest average rejection votes is identified as the "Most Rejected Candidate."
+   - A summary of these results is generated and stored in the "Summary" worksheet.

+- Output:

+   - The program displays the averages as percentages in the terminal for both votes and rejection votes.

+**Validation Rules**
+- Input must consist of exactly 5 numeric values separated by commas.
+- All values must be integers.
+- The program ensures that no empty or invalid data is processed.

 ## How to Use